 ENTJ vs ENFJ

-People of the ENFJ personality type (or The Guide) are known as being the strongest “people person” out of all the MBTI personality types.
+People of the ENFJ personality type (or The Guide) are known as being the strongest “people person” out of all the 16 personality types.
 They have the ability to create and maintain friendships and relationships with all types, even the most introverted.
 ENFJs are strong extroverts and are warm, supportive, and affectionate toward others.
 They have strong communication skills and often use them to guide people toward a better life.
 ENFJs want to not only build connections with others but to also leave a mark in people’s lives.

 That’s why ENFJs are mostly drawn to professions that involve helping others in one way or another.
 ENFJs make great managers and leaders because of their strong communication skills.
 They want to help people achieve their potential and they’re good at resolving conflicts.
 Furthermore, ENFJs sometimes devote too much time to others, which leads to neglecting their own needs.
 That’s why it’s important for ENFJs to intentionally devote time for themselves, otherwise their mental health experiences imbalance.

 Compared to ENFJs, ENTJs avoid displays of emotion and may be perceived as cold in certain situations.
 ENTJs are caring and considerate of others, but really only to those closest to them.
 Comforting others doesn’t come naturally to them, and they’re not good at expressing their own emotions.
 Nevertheless, both types prefer to be around others, solve complex problems, and plan ahead.
 So they could work well together if they’re able to overcome their differences.